pygobject/pycairo/docs/reference/devices.rst

     .. method:: write_comment(comment)

-        :param text comment: the string to emit
+        :param str comment: the string to emit

         Emit a string verbatim into the script.